Cryopreservation of Embryo

 The process of preserving an embryo at an embryogenesis stage agreeing to pre-implantation is called Cryopreservation of embryos.

 Some patients who fail to conceive after IVF Treatment may become pregnant using their preserved embryos without under going full IVF cycle.
 In case of successful pregnancy after IVF Treatment, they could return in future for additional pregnancy.
-Spare oocytes or embryos resulting from fertility treatments may be used for oocyte donation or embryo donation to another woman or couple, and embryos may be created, frozen and stored specifically for transfer and donation by using donor eggs and sperm.
+If more oocytes are retrieved or embryos are formed then they can be used for donation to another woman or a couple or they can be frozen and used specifically.

 Embryo cryopreservation is done using vitrification technique versus slow programmable freezing (SPF).
 Virification results in decreased risk of DNA damage than slow freezing.